ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 However, what's in the model?

-To learn that, we recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector instance inspector}.
+To learn that, we recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector}.
 Once {@link framework/guides/development-tools#ckeditor-5-inspector#installing-the-inspector installed}, you need to load it in the `app.js` file:

 ```js
 // app.js